-In the 2004-2005 academic year, the rate for a junior one-bedroom apartment is \$675 per month; for a one-bedroom apartment, \$775 per month; and for a two-bedroom apartment, \$875 per month.
-Furnished apartments cost an additional \$100 per month.
+In the 2005-2006 academic year, the rate for a junior one-bedroom apartment is \$725 per month; for a one-bedroom apartment, \$833 per month; for a two-bedroom apartment, \$941 per month, and \$470 for a shared two-bedroom.
+Furnished apartments cost \$883 for a junior one-bedroom, \$941 for a one-bedroom, \$1,048 for a two-bedroom, and \$524 for a shared two-bedroom.

-Applications for apartments should be made as soon as possible after acceptance of admission to the School.
-Students should apply online at www.yale.edu/divinity under the "Admissions and Financial Aid" section of the Web site.
+Applications for apartments should be submitted at the same time as acceptance of admission to the School.
 A security deposit of one month's rent is billed to the student's account when a contract is signed; it is held until the student leaves Divinity housing and refunded after the apartment has been inspected

 Contracts are signed for the nine-and-a-half-month period and residents are billed on a monthly basis.
 No rebate is made for a partial month's occupancy.
-Monthly rent charges are billed to the student's bursar account.
+Monthly rent charges are billed to the student's account.
 Students will be contacted in early spring regarding lease renewals.
 Rent costs for summer housing are not covered in the student's financial aid package for the academic year.

 Additional housing for Divinity students is available in units adjacent to YDS in the Prospect Hill area.
 These apartments are managed by University Graduate Housing, which allocates a number of units to the Divinity School each year to help accommodate students.
-More information can be found on pages 109-10 and at www.yale.edu/living/ housing.
+More information can be found on pages 115-16 and at www.yale.edu/living/housing.